 Enjoy America’s Favorite Pastime

-Tennessee is home to nine Triple-A affiliate baseball teams like the Chattanooga Lookouts, Elizabethton Twins, Johnson City Cardinals, Kingsport Mets, Greeneville Astros, Tennessee Smokies and West Tennessee Diamond Jaxx.
+Tennessee is home to nine Triple-A affiliate baseball teams like the Chattanooga Lookouts, Elizabethton Twins, Johnson City Cardinals, Kingsport Mets, Greeneville Astros, Tennessee Smokies and Jackson Generals.
 The Memphis Redbirds, the Triple-A affiliate of the St. Louis Cardinals, have been smashing victory records to the delight of adoring fans in Memphis.
-Meanwhile, in Music City, fans are also flocking to First Tennessee Park, where the Nashville Sounds have been hitting it out of the park since the new stadium opened in 2015.
+Meanwhile, in Music City, fans are also flocking to First Tennessee Park, where the Nashville Sounds have been hitting it out of the park.
 Catching a minor league game is the perfect way to spend a warm summer evening in Tennessee.

 Show Your Love of Basketball